alpha-xone/xbbg/docs/index.rst

 Tutorial
 ========

-Creation of connection is not necessary - only need to do this when there are multiple queries in same scope.
+Creation of connection is not necessary - **only need to do this when there are multiple queries in the same scope**.

 .. code-block:: python